cbig/zonator/cran-comments.md

-## Resubmission
+## Submission

-This is a resubmission.
-In this version I have:
+This is a bugfix following 0.5.7 realesed on

-* Added an URL for the Zonation software in DESCRIPTION Description field.

-* Added a prebuilt vignette index at zonator/build/index.rds.
+CRAN earlier today and addressing two issues reported by Prof Brian Ripley.

+* The startup message in 0.5.7 version was plain wrong: zonator does not require zdat data package to operate, only to build the vignettes.
+The startup message has now been removed.

+* Code (and tests) were failing on Solaris as I have no access to this platform.
+I've tried to address the issue as suggested by Prof Ripley, but still cannot test the package on Solaris.

 ## Test environments

-* local openSUSE Linux x64 install, R 3.4.0
+* local openSUSE Linux x64 install, R 3.4.1
 * Ubuntu 14.04 (on travis-ci), R 3.4.0
 * Windows Server 2012 R2 32-bit (on AppVeyor), R 3.4.0
 * win-builder (devel and release)
-* Debian Linux, R-devel, GCC ASAN/UBSAN (on R-hub builder), R-devel

 ## R CMD check results

 0 ERRORs | 0 WARNINGs | 2 NOTES.

 * checking CRAN incoming feasibility ...
 NOTE

-Maintainer: ‘Joona Lehtomaki <joona.lehtomaki@gmail.com>’
+Maintainer: 'Joona Lehtomaki <joona.lehtomaki@gmail.com>'

-New submission

--> This is my first submission to CRAN .
+Days since last update: 0

+-> As explained above, this update addresses two issues reported by Prof Brian Ripley almost immediately after the previous release.

 Possibly mis-spelled words in DESCRIPTION:
   Zonation (3:22, 13:5)